Postal Facts - U.S. Postal Service

 suspicious mail incidents

-Postal Inspectors responded to and investigated 1,804 suspicious mail incidents in 2022.
+Postal inspectors responded to and investigated approximately 1,700 suspicious mail incidents in 2024.

-In 2022 Postal Inspectors reported 4,291 arrests and 3,947 convictions related to postal crimes, primarily those involving mail theft, mail fraud and prohibited mailings.
+In 2024, the Inspection Service made 4,754 arrests and secured 4,228 convictions related primarily to crimes involving mail theft, assaults and robberies of employees, mail fraud and prohibited mailings.

 Trademarks